 December 11, 2012

-Yes, if you're wondering, after I finished, my fingers packed up their bags and moved away.
+After I finished, my fingers packed up their bags and moved away.

 I love the way it reflects the lights of the Christmas tree and adds a little extra sparkle to the room!